Gisela Stuart

 Gisela Stuart, Baroness Stuart of Edgbaston (née Gschaider; born 26 November 1955) is a British-German politician and life peer who served as Member of Parliament (MP) for Birmingham Edgbaston from 1997 to 2017.
 A former member of the Labour Party, she now sits as a crossbencher in the House of Lords.

+A prominent Brexiteer, she promoted the passing of Article 50 of the TEU, thereby establishing a mechanism for the UK's exit from the EU.

 Born and raised in West Germany, Stuart moved to the United Kingdom in 1974.
 Elected for Birmingham Edgbaston at the 1997 general election, she was chair of the Vote Leave Campaign Committee and was one of its most high-profile figures, along with the Conservative MPs Boris Johnson and Michael Gove.
 The Vote Leave campaign was successful in achieving its goal at the 2016 United Kingdom European Union membership referendum of winning a majority of votes for Leave.
 From 2016 to 2020, she served as chair of Vote Leave's successor organisation, Change Britain.

 After she had left Parliament, Stuart was appointed by the Conservative government as chair of Wilton Park, an executive agency of the UK Foreign Office dedicated to conflict resolution in international relations, in October 2018.
 She is a member of the Steering Committee of the Constitution Reform Group (CRG), a cross-party organisation chaired by Robert Gascoyne-Cecil, 7th Marquess of Salisbury, which seeks a new constitutional settlement in the UK by way of a new Act of Union.
 The Constitution Reform Group's new Act of Union Bill was introduced as a Private Member's Bill on 9 October 2018.

 Baroness Stuart was appointed as the First Civil Service Commissioner in March 2022.

 Early life

 Gisela Gschaider was born in Velden, Bavaria, West Germany on 26 November 1955 to Martin and Liane Gschaider.
 She attended the Staatliche Realschule (Note: In the selective German education system, a "realschule" is a school for adolescents with average academic abilities.) in Vilsbiburg.
 After doing an apprenticeship in bookselling, she moved to the UK in 1974 in order to improve her English and to do a Business Studies course at Manchester Polytechnic.
 She was deputy director of the 1983 London Book Fair.
 Stuart subsequently relocated to the Midlands.

-She graduated from the University of London with an LLB in 1993, having studied through the University of London External System.
-She began researching for a PhD in trust law (ownership of pension funds) at the University of Birmingham while she also lectured Law to AAT students at Worcestershire College, but did not complete her PhD and instead went into politics full-time.
+She graduated from the University of London with an LLB in 1993, having studied through the University of London External System at Worcestershire College of Technology.
+She began researching for a PhD in trust law (ownership of pension funds) at the University of Birmingham while she also lectured Law to AAT and law students at Worcestershire College, where she had studied, but did not complete her PhD and instead went into politics full-time.

 In 1994, as Gisela Gschaider, Stuart contested the Worcester and South Warwickshire seat at the European elections for Labour.
 She lost by 1,000 votes.